Orchids of the Aude – Part One

 Discount available for 7 or more participants booking together.

-This wild orchid trip has been developed in partnership with the Fédération Aude Claire and has been built around their specialist knowledge of the orchids of the Aude.
+This wild orchid trip has been developed in partnership with the Fédération Aude Claire and has been developed around their specialist knowledge of the orchids of the Aude.

 A unique opportunity to visit some of the top spots for wild orchids in the Aude county of southern France in the company of a local specialist!